atbcb/usab-uswds/_tad/rad-x.md

   <li>An accessible PDF document available for download. </li>
   <li>A braille-ready file (.brf) aimed at users who have braille devices but do not regularly make use of computers, smartphones, and/or the Internet. </li>
 </ul>
-<p>Note: product labeling should adequately inform users of the instruction formats that are available and how to obtain them.</p>
+<p>Note: Product labeling should adequately inform users of the instruction formats that are available and how to obtain them.</p>
 	  </div>
   </div>
 </div>